darryldecode/laravelshoppingcart/README.md

 ## Conditions

 Laravel Shopping Cart supports cart conditions.
-Condiitons are very useful in terms of (coupons,discounts,sale,per-item sale and discounts etc.)
+Conditions are very useful in terms of (coupons,discounts,sale,per-item sale and discounts etc.)
 See below carefully on how to use conditions.

 Conditions can be added on:

 1.)
-Cart
+Whole Cart Value bases

 2.)
-Item
+Per-Item Bases

 First let's add a condition on a Cart Bases:

-There are also several ways of adding a condtion on a cart:
+There are also several ways of adding a condition on a cart:
+NOTE:

-NOTE: When adding a condition on a cart bases, the 'target' should have value of 'total'.
+When adding a condition on a cart bases, the 'target' should have value of 'total'.
+The order of operation also during calculation will vary on the order you have added the conditions.

+Also, when adding conditions, the 'value' field will be the bases of calculation.

 ```php